learn-co-students/dumbo-se-021720/38-forms/README.md

   - [ ] leave reviews
 - What filters should we add?
   - [ ] filter by price
+  - [ ] sort by rating
+  - [ ] sort by price

+Key Terms:
+- **Controlled Form**: When component state controls the values of input fields in a form
+- **Inverse Data Flow**: Using a callback function to pass data from a child component to a parent component

 ### Vanilla JS Forms
 In vanilla JS, our typical process for working with forms and getting access to the form data in our application looked something like this: